 The Act requires that in preparing, reviewing or revising a publication scheme, an FOI body shall have regard to the public interest in:

 (a) allowing public access to information held by the FOI body;

 (b) the publication of reasons for decisions made by the FOI body; and

 (c) publishing information of relevance or interest to the general public in relation to its activities and functions generally.

 Please find the Department of Children and Youth Affairs FOI Publication Scheme below.
 Each link in the scheme leads to content relevant to the category on the Department’s website or externally located.
-If the information you require cannot be found in the scheme, you may wish to conduct a search on the Department’s home page of the website, or to contact the Department.
+If the information you require cannot be found in the scheme, you may wish to conduct a search on the Department’s home page or to contact the Department.
 If the information is not currently made publicly available by the Department, you may wish to consider making a Freedom of Information request.

 A. Information about the Department of Children and Youth Affairs